 - Mosquitoes carry deadly diseases.
 West Nile Virus, a deadly encephalitis virus that is transmitted to people, birds and horses by virus-carrying mosquitoes, is rampaging across the country.
 The number of cases of West Nile Virus continues to escalate as the spread of the disease marches across the country and into Canada.
 The CDC reported that for the year 2004 there were 2539 total human cases of West Nile virus reported in the United States.
 Of these, 100 were fatal.

-- Rats and mice are often found living in and under school buildings.
+- According to the mice extermination services in naperville il, rats and mice are often found living in and under school buildings.
 Rodents contaminate stored food with their droppings and urine, and spread the deadly hantavirus pulmonary syndrome (HPS), an infectious disease.
 The American Lung Association reports that “[a]s of September 2004, a total of 379 laboratory-confi rmed cases of HPS have been reported in the United States, including 32 retrospectively identifi ed cases that occurred before 1993.
 Thirty-six percent of all reported cases have resulted in deaths.”

 - Fire ants build their nests and routinely forage on school grounds, lawns, parks and even in schools, homes, health care facilities and nursing homes.
 These nests often contain more than 100,000 ants.
 During recess and physical education classes, children are often stung when they step into nests while playing.
 Fire ants can inflict hundreds of painful stings to children.
 Scientists reported at the 2005 Imported Fire Ant Conference that 80 human deaths have been attributed to anaphylactic shock from bites.
 Five of these deaths occurred in nursing homes.
 More than half of the U.S. population, including children, are allergic to poison ivy, poison oak and poison sumac.
 Contact with each of these plants causes severe skin irritation, intense itching and burning, as well as blistering.
 A Wisconsin school district banned the use of herbicides to control poison ivy and other weeds.
 The decision was later reversed when a student had to undergo a 22-day course of steroids to treat a poison ivy rash.
 Other weeds, such as crabgrass and dandelions, can cause injury when children trip over them on playgrounds and sports fields.